28 Dec Happy Birthday, Other Other Me

 “Enough!” he yelled.
 “It’s over!”

-The shapes drew closer, now within an arms’ reach.
-I turned to one of them as a dark four-fingered hand grabbed the collar of my shirt.
-It pulled me forward, as if wanting to drag me back to that cave.
-I struggled, but it was no use; that arm was like a vice.
-It was inhuman.
+The figures drew closer, now within arms’ reach.
+I turned to one of them as a dark, four-fingered hand clutched the collar of my shirt and dragged me toward the cave.
+I struggled, but it was no use; it was inhuman, with a vice-like grip.

 More of them joined in.
-One grabbed an arm, another took a leg.
-They barely seemed to register my weight, lifting me like I was a troublesome toddler.
+One grabbed an arm; another took a leg.
+They barely seemed to register my weight, lifting me like I was nothing more than a troublesome toddler.

-I kicked, punched, and wrestled, but I just ended up hurting myself.
-I could feel bruises forming on my arms and legs.
-I had no idea what their intention was, but I couldn’t let it happen.
-If they were taking me away, I wouldn’t come back.
+I kicked, punched, and squirmed, succeeding only in hurting myself.
+I felt bruises forming on my arms and legs.
+I had no idea what their intentions were, but I wasn’t about to go down without a fight.
+If they managed to take me away, I knew I would never return.

-“There’s been a mistake,” I pleaded.
-“Please, you have to believe me, there’s been-“
+“There’s been a mistake!”
+I pleaded.
+“Please!
+You have to believe me.
+There’s been a—”

-“I got it from… my grandmother,” I said.
+“I got it from my grandmother,” I said, the cold rain drenching my face.
 “That’s mine.
 It’s dated after his grandmother died, so it can’t be his, right?”

 They turned their attention back to the other me, dropping the silver cross into my open palm.